derekshirk/personal-site-2020/posts/2020-website-redesign.md

 After researching and experimenting with the available static site generators, I chose Eleventy for its flexibility and simplicity.
 Yes, it's built times are fast too (which I appreciate), but that wasn't a huge concern for me with my small portfolio site.
 The site is hosted on [Netlify](https://www.netlify.com/), and the two are a perfect marriage.

 ## Theming with CSS custom properties
 CSS custom properties or CSS variables are powerful and a delight to use.
-They are the secrete sauce behind my light and dark mode themes and a key ingredient in my themeable SVG favicon.
+They are the secret sauce behind my light and dark mode themes and a key ingredient in my themeable SVG favicon.

 ## Dark mode support
 While I'm not completely satisfied with the current theme switcher UI, this feature and dark mode support are easily the aspects of my site that I am most proud of and indeed forced me to flex my front-end design muscles.
 This trickiest aspect of this was incorporating dark mode support via the `prefers-color-scheme` media queries and a theme switcher interface.